vioghn/digital_electronics/syllabus.md

 4-the considerations of a low cusnumption and damage rasistant designs in CMOS technology

 5-sequential circuits:

 register and locks designing
-????

 pypeline explanation   and the role of voltage reduction in controling the power

-6-revewing the problems of logic families with diods and bipolar junction transistors intruducing circuits with reduced swing?
+6-revewing the problems of logic families with diods and bipolar junction transistors:

+intruducing circuits with reduced swing? syllavu
 7-applied circuits
 ?